single-spa/single-spa.js.org/docs/ecosystem-vue.md

 ```

-Note that if you are using the Vue CLI Plugin, your `main.ts` or `main.js` file will be updated with this code automatically.
+Note that if you are using the Vue CLI Plugin, your `main.ts` or `main.js` file will be updated with this code automatically and the `set-public-path.js` file
+will automatically be created with the app name being your package.json's name property.

 ## Shared dependencies
 For performance, it is best to share a single version and instance of Vue, Vue Router, and other large libraries.